Posted by Singing Dog Vanilla / Blog / 0 Comments

 Searching the term “vanilla powder” on Google I found quite an array of different products.
 The following combinations are all listed as Vanilla Powder.

 Vanilla extract sprayed onto a dextrose base.

 Vanilla extract with Evaporated Cane Juice and Silicon Cellulose.

 100% ground vanilla beans.

-Real vanilla is brown, not white, or cream colored.
+Real vanilla is brown, not white or cream colored.
 The first 3 blends listed above are white in color.
 The fourth one will be dark brown.
-If it is important for you to have your coffee cream or cake frosting to be white, while also vanilla flavored, then you may wish to use a “powder” that is blended with dextrose or silicon.
+If it is important that your coffee cream or cake frosting is white, while also vanilla flavored, then you may wish to use a “powder” that is blended with dextrose or silicon.

 When shopping for Vanilla Powder keep in mind that what you call vanilla powder may be different from what the vanilla company thinks is vanilla powder.
 Shameless plug: Our Ground Vanilla Powder is simply real vanilla beans ground up into a fine powder.
 For the retail consumer, we have a Vanilla Bean Grinder.
 This has chopped up vanilla beans in a jar with a grinder top that allows you to freshly grind the vanilla beans into your dessert, pastry, smoothie, yogurt, etc.